AndrewLuyt/divvy-bikeshare/process-bikeshare-data.md

  - Blank station information: we need to know where trips start and end.
  - Huge or tiny trip times: are these bikes stolen, lost, or broken, then brought back into service?
 Did someone undock a bike, then change their mind?
-   Some online research suggests all of these reasons, as well as Divvy taking bikes out of circulation for quality control reasons.
+   Is it some sort of internal system test?
    Whatever the cause, these outliers are irrelevant for casual vs member analysis.
     - We filter out any trips longer than 24 hours or shorter than 1 minute
+ - impossible speeds: remove any trips with an estimated speed over 70kph.
+ This represents fewer than 20 trips at time of writing.

 ## New variables added:

- - `weekday` (1-7, starts Monday)
+ - `weekday`: by the start of the ride (1-7, starts Monday)
+ - `month`: Abbreviated, by the start of the ride
  - Four `sector` variables: a rectangular area on the map.
 Created by rounding longitude & latitude to two decimal points.
    - Interpreted as a geographical **area** or "bin" where a trip starts